happyplace15/Ice-Cream-Cake-/readme.md

-This is a Ice Cream Cake recipe
+This is an Ice Cream Cake recipe